Last Updated on

 - Top Layer: A 5cm latex foam (Simbatex) layer developed by them which is designed to offer both comfort and support.

-- Middle Layer: A 2cm memory foam layer which molds around your body’s shape and give you an extra bit of comfort.
+- Middle Layer: A 2cm memory foam layer which moulds around your body’s shape and gives you an extra bit of comfort.

-- Bottom Layer: A 15cm supportive base layer which holds the whole mattress all together.
+- Bottom Layer: A 15cm supportive base layer which holds the whole mattress altogether.